When a buyer adds your product to their shopping cart and checks out, Amazon processes their order following these steps:

 An Unshipped Orders report

-Note: To protect confidential buyer information, Amazon does not include the buyer’s delivery address in the Sold, Dispatch Now email.
+Note: To protect confidential buyer information, Amazon does not include the buyer’s delivery address in the Sold, ship now email.

 Ship the order to the buyer using the delivery address and the requested delivery method.

-Note: Only dispatch orders that you can verify as Unshipped in Manage Orders or through the reports.
+Note: Only ship orders that you can verify as Unshipped in Manage Orders or through the reports.

-Confirm dispatch using one of the following methods:
+Confirm shipment using one of the following methods:

-From the Manage Orders page, click Confirm Dispatch and complete the required information.
+From the Manage Orders page, click Confirm shipment and complete the required information.

-You must confirm dispatch of the order with Amazon within 30 days of the order date.
-Otherwise, Amazon will automatically cancel the order and you will not be paid even if you shipped the order.
-One week before the 30 day cut-off, you will see a warning in Manage Orders ("Confirm as shipped by [date] to avoid cancellation"), and you will receive a notification by email.
+You must confirm shipment of the order with Amazon within 7 days of the ship date.
+Otherwise, Amazon will automatically cancel the order and you will not be paid, even if you shipped the order.
+One week before the 7-day cut-off, you will see a warning in Manage Orders (“Confirm as shipped by [date] to avoid cancellation”), and you will receive a notification by email.

 You may only redirect an order to an address other than the one provided in step 4(a) if the buyer or Amazon Customer Services has contacted you through the Amazon messaging system and requested the change.